 Explore Smaller Sites in Temple Complex

 There are several smaller sites that have almost zero visitors in comparison to Angkor Wat or Bayon.
-Insist your guide to show you some different places in the park, you never know what you see.
+Insist on your guide to show you some different places in the park, you never know what you see.

 Good time to visit Angkor Temple Complex